 However, it’s been a long time since I’ve done any proper baking and I wasn’t too confident of my [rusty] skills – so I suggested I make some cupcakes and she could help me decorate them.
 And that was exactly what she did!

 Her party was at a soft-play venue, but she wanted to have a monster theme.
-So I made the party invitations for her, which you can see below, and the whole Monster Party Printables Set will be coming to The Shop in the new year; and her party bags had a monster twist too.
+So I made the party invitations for her, which you can see below, and the whole Monster Party Printables Set will be coming to my store soon.
+Her party bags had a monster twist too!

-Halloween comes but once a year, but it’s lasts the whole month on the Purple Pumpkin Blog with my annual series – Crafty October!
+Halloween comes but once a year, but it lasts the whole month on the Purple Pumpkin Blog with my annual series – Crafty October!

 Back in 2012 when I first started this series, I shared a Halloween craft every day in October – which is where the name Crafty October came from.
 Over the years the series has evolved into more than crafts, with me sharing recipes, free printables, pumpkin carving templates, party ideas and more!
 I do sometimes sneak in some Autumn themed stuff too!